konradbachusz-zz/Udacity_SQL_for_Data_Analysis_notes/README.md

 # Udacity_SQL_for_Data_Analysis_notes
-Repository with solutions to Udacity's SQL for Data Analysis
+Repository with solutions to Udacity's SQL for Data Analysis course